 1995: The year the future began

-Because 1995 was a watershed year — a year defined by no fewer than five watershed moments or developments, in new media, domestic terrorism, crime and justice, international diplomacy, and political scandal.
+It was a decisive year, a year defined by watershed moments in new media, domestic terrorism, crime and justice, international diplomacy, and political scandal.

 As is discussed in 1995: The Year the Future Began, the year marked the emergence of the Internet into mainstream consciousness.
 It was the year of the Oklahoma City bombing, an attack that killed 168 people and signaled a deepening national preoccupation with terrorism.
 It was the year of the double-murder trial of O.J.
 Simpson, a months-long ordeal often called the “Trial of the Century.”
 It was the year when a U.S.-brokered peace agreement ended the war in Bosnia, Europe’s most vicious conflict since the time of the Nazis.
 And it was the year when President Bill Clinton began an intermittent sexual dalliance with Monica Lewinsky, a White House intern 27 years his junior; the affair led to Clinton’s impeachment in 1998.

 This is a provocative book that turns a fresh lens on each of those moments.
 Each was a watershed moment of a watershed year.

 Q: What does that mean, “Each was a watershed moment of a watershed year”?

 The five major events examined in detail in 1995: The Year the Future Began all were significant.
 All have exerted lasting influence.
 All have left an imprint on contemporary life.

 Exactly.
 That’s a very telling, very revealing example.
 The rise of the Internet, alone, is sufficient to qualify 1995 as a watershed year.